jxu033/jxu033.github.io/about.md

 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <p>My name is Jiaqi Xu.
 I got my bachelor degree in China.
  In the fourth year of my undergraduate eduaction, i had an opportunity to study at university of ottawa as an exchange student with chinese government scholarship.
  It is a great honor which is awarded to those students who are excellent in all aspects, such as study and morality.
-After the exchange program was ended, i start my postgraduate study at uOttawa.</p>
+After the exchange program was ended, i start my postgraduate study at uOttawa.

-<p>I am going to get my master degree in Computer Science
-on June 20 and ready to welcome my career life.</p>
+ I am going to get my master degree in Computer Science on June 20 and ready to welcome my career life.</p>

 <h2>Skills</h2>